qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

 ::::::::::::::::::::::::::::::::::::: callout
 #### Configuring custom environments with `requirements.txt`

 For all these Estimators, adding a `requirements.txt` file under `dependencies` ensures that additional packages are installed before training begins.
 This approach allows the use of specific libraries that may be critical for custom preprocessing, feature engineering, or model modifications.
-Here’s how to include it:
+Here's how to include it:

 ```python
 sklearn_estimator = SKLearn(